Covid: Important Customer Information

 Bag searches will continue to take place to ensure the safety of our building, patrons and staff.
 We would ask that all visitors keep the number of personal items being brought into the building to an absolute minimum to help us keep outside queues to a minimum.

 We cannot allow bags into our building without being searched, Bag Search staff will be wearing a disposable glove on the hand that may touch your belongings.
 This glove will be changed between each search.
 Should you not be comfortable with your bag being searched, please do not bring a bag with you.

-Our Cloakroom will not be open for the storage of items, only small bags are permitted into the auditorium.
+Our Cloakroom is open for the storage of small items and coats, only small bags are permitted into the auditorium.

 Please Note: Members of our Front of House team wear body warn video devices which will only commence recording if so required.

 - Purchasing Food, Drinks and Merchandise